Aamjit/Aamjit/README.md

 ##### Here are some things that you can know about me

-I go by the name ✨ _**Amarjit Yanglem**_ ✨, I'm currently in my 4<sup>th</sup> year of my Bachelor of Engineering.
+I go by the name ✨ _**Amarjit Yanglem**_ ✨.
+I'm currently in my 4<sup>th</sup> year of my Bachelor of Engineering.
 I've alwyas been that one person who people find it  hard to read.
-Building a flexible environment where there is no barrier for religions, race, regionality,etc. ha been a long term goal for me.
+Building a flexible environment where there is no barrier for religions, race, regionality,etc. has been a long term goal for me.
+Also I love playing football, unfortunately have been gaining a lot of weight :sweat_smile::sweat_smile:, and I can't even walk 100m.

 <hr>